jeff4/bionotes.github.io/alberts-5e.md

 ## Chapter 5: DNA Replication and Repair
 *  DNA structure on Panel 2-6 Alberts p.
 116-17 and Figure 4-4 and 4-5 on p.
 198-199.
 See also JH handwritten notes August 25-29, 2020.
 * Mutation rates in DNA are surprisingly low across multiple genera.
 It is about 1 mutation in 10<sup>9</sup> in both *E. coli* and *C. elegans* aka 1 base pair change per 1 billion bp.
 In addition, more indirect methods in humans using fibrinopeptides, fibrinogen, and fibrin formation during blood clotting have also produced a similar 1 in a billion figure (p.
 264-265).
-*

 ### History of discoveries
 * [DNA Polymerase I](https://en.wikipedia.org/wiki/DNA_polymerase_I) was discovered by Arthur Kornberg in 1956 ( p.
 266)
-* [Okazaki fragments](https://en.wikipedia.org/wiki/Okazaki_fragments#Experiments) discovered in mid- to late-1960s in Japan.
+* [Okazaki fragments](https://en.wikipedia.org/wiki/Okazaki_fragments) discovered in mid- to late-1960s in Japan.
 This along with other evidence disproved earlier hypothesis that DNA polymerases could act in both 5' &#8594; 3' and in the 3'&#8594;5' direction.
+* Proofreading mechanisms:
+	1. First, a free nucleotide base pairs with the template DNA strand via hydrogen bonding.
+Obviously, the correct nucleotide is energetically more favorable.
+However, DNA polymerase is like a right hand whose fingers must tighten for the next step: covalently creating the phosphodiester bond on the backbone.
+It's hard to do that with the wrong nucleotide.
+So even if the wrong nucleotide slips in for step 1a, it's hard to "permanently" lock it in with the "finger-closing step". (p.
+269 and Fig 5-4b)
+	1.

 ### DNA Replication
 * Major enzymes involved: